The Best Smart Light Bulb

 Light bulbs are simple devices.
 You screw a light bulb into a fixture, flip the switch, and you have light.
 Smart light bulbs do a lot more.
 They can deliver all colors of light, simulating anything from bright daylight to warm candlelight or even pink or blue for parties.
 You can control them wirelessly, from across the room or the world, and they can take direction from smart home devices like motion sensors and smart locks.

 When choosing smart light bulbs for testing, we selected models that can produce any color of light.
 The bulbs all enclose the technology, so they look similar to traditional incandescent bulbs and fit seamlessly in with any decor.
-The bulbs can be controlled wirelessly, either via Bluetooth or Wi-Fi, and they all work with other smart home devices.
 And to further narrow the field, we selected bulbs that are highly rated and widely available.

 How we tested